kiobov/kiobov/README.md

 I have a couple of friends who we either studying , working on a project, having fun or volunteering in tech events

-Tech Stack - Python for scripting, Excel , C++, Juce, Matlab
+I use Python for scripting or analysis or jupyter, Excel for analysis , C++, Juce, Matlab

 You might notice many pinned projects but i have a few current ones that are well documented and current ie; Pluginproject //and groupproject